tetsu/detectron2/INSTALL.md

 ### Requirements
 - Linux or macOS with Python ≥ 3.6
 - PyTorch ≥ 1.3
+    Install PyTorch ≥ 1.4 for torchvision
 - [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
 	You can install them together at [pytorch.org](https://pytorch.org) to make sure of this.
-- OpenCV, optional, needed by demo and visualization
+- OpenCV, optional, needed by demo and visualization Install OpenCV in this way: conda install -c conda-forge opencv=4.1.0
 - pycocotools: `pip install cython; pip install 'git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI'`